znamazbayeva/study-nazarbayev-university/README.md

-These are assignments and projects done in my university.
+These are assignments and projects done by me in my university.

 Current courses: